deepankk2004/heart-disease-prediction-model/README.md

 - The model's hyperparameters are appropriately tuned.
 For additional help, refer to the documentation of the machine learning libraries used in this project, or consult relevant community forums.

----

-This README provides a structured overview of your project, following the format you requested.